Orion Crew Exploration Vehicle, United States of America

 Contractors

-The sub contractors involved in the Orion project include Aerojet, Hamilton Sundstrand, Honeywell, United State Alliance and Orbital Science Corporation.
+The subcontractors involved in the Orion project include Aerojet, Hamilton Sundstrand, Honeywell, United State Alliance, and Orbital Science Corporation.

-Aerojet is supplying the propulsion systems, reaction control system and jettison motor.
-The command and data handling system, displays, flight control systems, avionics and navigation systems are being supplied by Honeywell.
-United State Alliance will be responsible for the assembly, integration and processing of the Orion capsule at the Kennedy Space Center.
+Aerojet supplied the propulsion systems, reaction control system and jettison motor.
+The command and data handling system, displays, flight control systems, avionics and navigation systems were supplied by Honeywell.

-Hamilton Sundstrand provided fire detection and suppression system, carbon monoxide removal or humidity control system, pressure control system, atmospheric monitoring system, cabin air ventilation and potable or cooling water storage as part of a $700m contract signed in August 2006.
+Hamilton Sundstrand provided fire detection and suppression system, carbon monoxide removal or humidity control system, pressure control system, atmospheric monitoring system, cabin air ventilation, and potable or cooling water storage as part of a $700m contract signed in August 2006.